raoul2000/yii2-workflow/guide/about-workflows.md

     // ...
 ```

+For more information on Yii2 Behaviors please refer the [The Definitive Guide to Yii2.0](http://www.yiiframework.com/doc-2.0/guide-concept-behaviors.html).

 ## Basic Status Usage

 ### Assignement and Initial Status

 The first operation you'll probably need to perform is assigning a status to your model.
 The natural way to do this is by simply
-assigning a value to the *status* attribute.
+assigning a value to the `status` attribute.

 ```php
 $post = new Post();
 $post->status = 'published';
 ```

-When you assign a value to the 'status' attribute, no verification is done against the workflow and the *SimpleWorkflowBehavior* is
+When you assign a value to the `status` attribute, no verification is done against the workflow and the *SimpleWorkflowBehavior* is
-not event invoked in any way. **The status validation occurs only when the status assignement is saved** : at this time only the
+not event invoked in any way. **The status validation occurs only when the status attribute is saved** : at this time only the
 post object is considered as really sent to a specific status.

-The status validation consists in verifying that the model can perform the transition between its current status and the assigned status.
+The status validation consists in verifying that the model can perform the transition between its actual status and the value assigned
+to the `status` attribute.

 Let's consider the following code :